BLOG: Being a Staff Carer at Queen's: My Experience

 A blog by Duncan Berryman, Student Surveys Officer, Careers, Employability and Skills department, Directorate of Education and Student Services.

 I am the Student Surveys Officer and manage the Student Surveys Team.
-I am responsible for the delivery and analysis of the University’s student experience surveys (QSS, NSS, and PG surveys), as well as Graduate Outcomes and other careers-related surveys.
+The Surveys Team are responsible for the delivery and analysis of the University’s student experience surveys (QSS, NSS, and PG surveys) as well as Graduate Outcomes and other careers related surveys.

 I have an interest in archaeology and history, and I’m involved with the Ulster Archaeological Society.
 I enjoy visiting historic sites and working on publications from my doctoral research or other projects.